-- Required Gas Supplies: The following gas supplies are required for all experiments using environmental control: - Compressed Air Source: Supplies pressurized air from a cylinder, a lab gas line, or an oil-free air pump or compressor. - Pressurized CO2 Source: Supplies pressurized CO2 from a cylinder.
-Gas must be at least 99% pure.
+- Required Gas Supplies: The following gas supplies are required for all experiments using environmental control: - Pressurized compressed air from a gas cylinder, a house gas line, or an oil-free air compressor. - Pressurized, medical-grade CO2 from a gas cylinder.